casbey/RecipeSharingWebsiteAD/Documentations/Requirement Specification.md

 # 1. Introduction

 ## 1.1 Purpose:
-The purpose of this web platform to upload, search and share food recipes amongst the users and to rate and favorite those said recipes and the ability to comment under the recipes their opinions, etc.
+The purpose of this web platform to upload, search and share food recipes amongst the users.

 ## 1.2 Scope:
-* **The web platform will include the following functionalities:** user authentication, recipe managment(creating, uploading, modifying, deleting), commenting, rating, favoriting, recipe searching with filters
+* **The web platform will include the following functionalities:** recipe managment(creating, uploading, modifying, deleting), recipe searching(by name, by ingredient).

 * **The constraints of the web platform:**
-The web page will be supported by Windows and will be usable via any web browser windows can run
+The web page will be supported by Windows and will be usable via any modern web browser windows can run.

 * **The following functionalities will be excluded from the project:** regulations, guidelines, recipe recommendation algorithms, direct user support via chat or phone